Trying to Decide What to Attend at the Annual Meeting?

 Similar to Symposia, Clinical Perspectives present a particular topic related to treatment, research method, service delivery, or clinical care, which is evidenced-based, but also includes the "art" and clinical wisdom of the practice of child and adolescent psychiatry.
 These programs are three hours long and open to all attendees.

 Provides clinicians with practical guidelines on the assessment and treatment of a specific clinical topic.
-The Clinical Practicum takes place offsite from the hotel and features facilities that are unique to New York.
-It is held all day on Tuesday, October 26, a ticket is required, and attendance is limited to 30 AACAP members.
+The Clinical Practicum takes place offsite from the hotel and features facilities that are unique to the area.
+Attendance is limited to 30 AACAP members.

-Official meetings of AACAP's Committees, Task Forces, and Work Groups and are open to all AACAP members.
+Official meetings of AACAP's Committees and are open to all AACAP members, unless otherwise noted.